jovibor/HexCtrl/README.md

 ```cpp
 void SetPageSize(DWORD dwSize, const wchar_t* wstrName = L"Page");
 ```
 Sets the size of the page to draw the divider line between.
 This size should be multiple to the current [capacity](#setcapacity) size to take effect.
-The second argument sets the name to be displayed in the bottom info area of the **HexControl** ("Page", "Sector", etc...).
+The second argument sets the name to be displayed in the bottom info area of the **HexCtrl** ("Page", "Sector", etc...).
 To remove the divider just set `dwSize` to 0.

 ### [](#)SetSelection